JonhAlajoan/LeaderboardAndAchievements/README.md

 ## Methods
 + **SteamLeaderboard.InstantiateLeaderboard(MonoBehaviour coroutineStart):**
   +  Creates the leaderboard on the m_leaderboardTarget gameObject. "this" is the normal parameter, it'll get the instance of the object monobehaviour to play the coroutine.

 + **SteamLeaderboard.FindLeaderboard():**
-  + this method is used to search the leaderboard by name with a SteamAPICall
+  + this method is used to search the leaderboard by name with a SteamAPICall.

 + **SteamLeaderboard.DownloadLeaderboardEntries():**
-  + This method download the leaderboard entries from the set range
+  + This method download the leaderboard entries from the set range.

 + **SteamLeaderboard.UseDownloadedEntries():**
   + This method uses the downloaded entries to create a list of players.
-If you want to modify the code, the "for" index will be used as the index to get the entries to be modified
+If you want to modify the code, the "for" index will be used as the index to get the entries to be modified.

 + **SteamLeaderboard.UpdateScore(int score):**
   + Update score into the Steam leaderboards The method is bool so you can use it as a condition.

 + **SteamLeaderboard.FetchAvatar(CSteamID steamID):**
-  + fetches the avatar from given _steamID._ Normally you can get this id using
+  + fetches the avatar from given _steamID._ Normally you can get this id using.

   ```C#
   SteamFriends.GetFriendPersonaName(_LeaderboardEntry.m_steamIDUser)